SujatAhmed/CSE491-MTDS/README.md

 ## Run experiments (Python)

-The experiment scripts invoke the built `MTDS` binary and the SynGGen generator.
+The experiment scripts invoke the built `MTDS` binary and the `syng` binary.

 1. Install Python dependencies:
    ```bash